marboqmar/starter/README.md

 The goal is to provide all the core building blocks needed for modern web development without the overhead of unnecessary third-party packages.

+You can find this project deployed here https://starter-gilt-six.vercel.app

 ## Tech stack

 - **React 19**: frontend library.